stasemsoft/FontysICT-sem1/docs/objects/theorie_Enum.md

 d = Day.Wednesday;
 ```

-Another example is the months of the year: January through....
+Another example is the months of the year: January through December.

 ## Why should I use enums?

-This becomes clear from the following example:
+Here's an example that demonstrates why:
-A calendar application where you can call an item to a weekday.
+A calendar application where you can add an item to a weekday.
-Initial:
+Initial approach:

 ```cs
 void AddToCalendar(int day, string item)
 ```

 The days in the week are created as constants.
 Sunday is 0, Monday is 1, etc.
-The same for the months in the year: January is 0, February is 1, etc.
+The same applies to the months in the year: January is 0, February is 1, etc.

 Now if you make a programming error: